grame-cncm/faustdoc/src/workshops/2020-11-21-faust-vcvrack.md

 - `-source to only create the source folder`
 - `-nvoices <num> to produce a polyphonic self-contained DSP with <num> voices, ready to be used with MIDI`

 Faust DSP code classically produces audio signals in the [-1..1] range.
-Since VCV expect audio signals in the [-5..5] range, they are **automatically converted in the architecture file**.
-VC control in the [0..10] volts range will be mapped to the controllers [min..max] range.
+Since VCV expects audio signals in the [-5v..5v] range, they are **automatically converted in the architecture file**.
+CV control in the [0v..10v] volts range will be mapped to the controllers [min..max] range.

 #### Polyphony support